oracle-devrel/cool.devo.build/README.md

 ### Optional front matter

+- `modified`: If you update a post with new content (or corrections), you can add a `modified` key with a new date.
+Don't change the publish date, though.
+The modified key will be enough to let us surface updated content without disrupting the (mostly) chronological publishing system.
 - `categories:` is an array containing one or more category tags.
 See [Tagging Pages](#tagging-pages) for a list of available categories.
-- `author:` can be a block of YAML data, or if the author has been permanently added to the site by the maintainers, the author's slug can be used.
+- `author:` can be a block of YAML data, or if the author has been permanently added to the site by the maintainers, a slug will be provided for the author to use.

     To specify author data in the front matter, use a block like this.
 Other than "name," all fields are optional; fill out what's appropriate and leave out what's not: